 Three Obstacles to Pastoring and Caring for the Flock

-Example: An attitude that basically says, “It’s none of your business,” or “It’s my problem and I’ll deal with it may way.”
+An attitude that basically says, “It’s none of your business,” or “It’s my problem and I’ll deal with it my way.”

-Analysis: The result is that people are islands of festering wounds.
-They are isolated, diseased, and malnourished.
+The result is that people are islands of festering wounds.
+They are isolated, diseased, and malnourished (and either deny it or don’t know it).
 Thus, most pastoral care is crisis oriented.
-Pastors and elders are not called in to help (or do not engage [too passive]) until the crisis is well developed
+Pastors and elders are not called in to help (or do not engage [pastoral leadership that is too passive]) until the crisis is well developed.

 - Get off the crisis/counseling treadmill.